manuel-uberti/manuel-uberti.github.io/about.md

 Hi, my name is Manuel Uberti.

 Clojure and ClojureScript developer at [7bridges](https://7bridges.eu/), I started my career in 2004 developing Java enterprise applications.
-I worked both in Italy and in the United Kingdom for a wide range of customers: petrol companies, hospitals, job centres, insurance companies, banks, fashion stores.
+I have worked both in Italy and in the United Kingdom for a wide range of customers: petrol companies, hospitals, job centres, insurance companies, banks, fashion stores.

 Since 2015 my interest has shifted towards functional programming thanks to languages such as Scheme and Clojure.
 Some of my work is available on